-The Colorado Department of Health Care Policy & Financing (The Department) has made significant progress towards implementation of the state's American Rescue Plan Act (ARPA) Medicaid Home and Community-Based Services (HCBS) spending plan.
-The Department remains keenly focused on the goals laid out in our initial plan:
+The Colorado Department of Health Care Policy & Financing (Department) continues to make significant progress towards implementation of the state's American Rescue Plan Act (ARPA) Medicaid Home and Community-Based Services (HCBS) spending plan.
+The Department remains focused on the goals laid out in our initial plan:

-- To supercharge existing initiatives, - Support the COVID-19 response and recovery, - Foster innovation and long-term transformative change, and - Increase quality and fiscal stewardship.
+- To supercharge existing initiatives

+- Support the COVID-19 response and recovery

+- Foster innovation and long-term transformative change

+- Increase quality and fiscal stewardship

-The 65 projects the Department is undertaking are focused on strengthening the provider network and investing in the critical workforce providing the services.
-The initiatives will also improve access, by expanding availability of services, streamlining processes and enhancing quality for members and their families.
+The 63 projects the Department is supporting through these funds are focused on improving access to community-based services and supports, strengthening the provider network, and investing in the critical workforce providing the services.
+The initiatives will also improve access by expanding availability of services, streamlining processes and enhancing quality for members and their families.
 These initiatives fall into the following eight categories:

-- Strengthen the Workforce & Enhance Rural Sustainability
+- 1. Strengthen the Workforce & Enhance Rural Sustainability

-- Improve Crisis & Acute Services
+- 2. Improve Crisis & Acute Services

-- Improve Access to HCBS For Underserved Populations
+- 3. Improve Access to HCBS For Underserved Populations

-- Support Post-COVID Recovery & HCBS Innovation
+- 4. Support Post-COVID Recovery & HCBS Innovation

-- Strengthen Case Management Redesign
+- 5. Strengthen Case Management Redesign

-- Invest in Tools & Technology
+- 6. Invest in Tools & Technology

-- Expand Emergency Preparedness
+- 7. Expand Emergency Preparedness

-- Enhance Quality Outcomes
+- 8. Enhance Quality Outcomes